 Among the improvements you will experience beginning this fall are newer and faster devices with increased capability and enhanced sustainability and efficiency features such as reduced energy consumption, lower emissions, secure print, scan-to-email, default two-sided printing, and faxing in one device.

-Xerox will also assume some of our previous operational responsibilities, including making sure toner and ink never run out and sending alerts to the a help desk when a device requires maintenance.
+Xerox will also assume some of our previous operational responsibilities, including making sure toner and ink never run out and sending alerts to the help desk when a device requires maintenance.
 Expanded networking capabilities will allow employees to easily print to an alternative device if their primary device is temporarily unavailable.

 The university is excited to partner with Xerox on innovative and sustainable solutions to our campus print needs.